 Genital itching after sex may be due to dry skin or a lack of lubrication around the genital area.
-If the itching persists, it could be a sign of an infection, allergic reaction, or sexually transmitted infection (STI).
+It can also be due to an infection, allergic reaction to sperm or latex, or sexually transmitted infection (STI).

 In this article, we look at the possible causes of genital itching in females and males and discuss the treatment options.